wxGlade/wxGlade/sphinx/source_code.rst

 A wxGlade project may contain any number of toplevel frames or dialogs.
 Code will be generated for each of these.

-By default, also code for a basic application will be created.
+By default, also boilerplate code for a basic application will be created.
 |br|
 The Properties could look like these: